bruno-delfino1995/kickstart/README.md

-# Kickstart my +heart+ environment
+# Kickstart my ~~heart~~ environment

-> Ansible playbook used to set up my machine from scratch
+> Configure your fresh machine with Python 🔥🐍

-You can clone this repository, check the default configuration at `group_vars/all.yml` and select only the ones you want in `host_vars/localhost.yml`.
-After you configure the variables to your preferences, all that's left is to run `./setup -k kind -m module`, which will install everything that I use on a daily basis.
+You can clone this repository, check the example configuration at `host_data/example.py`, select only the ones you want in `host_data/local.py`.
+After you configure the variables to your preferences, all that's left is to run `pyinfra inventory.py deploy.py`, which will install everything that I use on a daily basis.

+It's actually more than that 😅 You'll need to install Python through mise, install dependencies, and only then run the above command.
+In doubt, you're better off checking one the post installation steps from one of the [guides](./guides).

 ## LICENSE